TensorRT Compilation¶

 2. On-Demand Compilation on Roboflow Platform (Experimental)¶

-For models created before automatic compilation was enabled, the inference-cli provides an on-demand compilation command that triggers TensorRT compilation jobs on Roboflow's cloud infrastructure.
+For models created before automatic compilation was available, the inference-cli provides an on-demand compilation command that triggers TensorRT compilation jobs on Roboflow's cloud infrastructure.

 - 🔄 Compile existing models - Retroactively compile models trained before auto-compilation